Most of us have had some type of side hustle idea, actually followed through with them, or carried out work for someone else (freelance work).

 I’m allergic to cats.

 That’s a wrap on another Feature Friday!
 Thanks to Kim for sharing!
+I have no doubt she can turn freelancing into a six figure career.

 If you want your story featured, check out our Get Featured page.